 Strata properties come in a variety of forms, with apartments and townhouses the most common.
 But they also exist in commercial property, serviced apartments, retirement villages.

-As an owner, you automatically become a member of the owner’s corporation, which has responsibility for making key decisions how your strata run.
+As an owner, you become a member of the owner’s corporation, which has responsibility for making key decisions on how your strata runs.
 There are also ongoing levies you must pay.

 Understand the difference between strata managers and building managers, and owners corporations and strata committees.